 Your succulents need just the right amount of water.
 Knowing just the right amount of water to give each of your succulents will keep your plants living longer and healthier in the long run.
-The hardy plants normally need water only once per week.
+The hardy plants typically need water only once per week.
 Your plant will show you if it is drinking the right amount, which can vary depending on the time of year and if you live in a humid or dry area.

 - If you are overwatering, the plants can easily rot and lose their petals.

 - If you are underwatering, the petals will get that shriveled "prune" look.

-- Always water your succulents less in winter months when there is less sunlight and more rain.
+- Always water your succulents less in winter months when there are less sunlight and more rain.

 - If you live in a humid area, water your succulents less often.

 Succulents like just the right amount of bright filtered light.
-When planning where to create your succulent garden, make sure the spot has bright filtered light without direct sun for long periods of time.
-Your succulents will also show you if they need more light or if they are getting a little "sunburned".
+When planning where to create your succulent garden, make sure the spot has bright filtered light without direct sun for long periods.
+Your succulents will also show you if they need more light or if they are getting a little "sunburned."

 - If your garden gets too much light, the leaves will get white or brown with burned-looking spots.
-If you see this, move the plant to a spot with less light.
+If you see this, move the plant to a place with less light.

 - If your garden is getting too little sun, the plants will lose their color and stretch out, as if they are reaching and looking for light.
 If this happens, pinch the leaves back to their normal height and move them to a spot with more sun.